 Splunk Connect for Syslog Community

-Splunk Connect for Syslog is being released under the Open Source support model.
+Splunk Connect for Syslog is fully Splunk supported and is released as Open Source.
 We hope to drive a thriving community that will help with feedback, enhancement ideas, communication, and especially log path (filter) creation!
 We encourage active participation via the git repos, where formal request for feature (especially log path/filters) inclusion, bug tracking, etc. can be conducted.
 Over time, we envision far less “local filter” activity as more and more of the community’s efforts are encapsulate in the containers OOTB configs.

 Splunk Connect for Syslog Resources